AntoniaSophia/CarND-Traffic-Sign-Classifier-Project/solution/P2_writeup_Antonia.md

 * What architecture was chosen? --> the LeNet archicture which was presented in the lesson 9:
 * Why did you believe it would be relevant to the traffic sign application? --> to be honest I didn't even think about that question before.... upps....
 I guess I strongly assumed that the lesson would not present a "wrong" approach at the beginning.
 However I'm sure there even better approaches (e.g I'd like to use an Inception architecure, but ran out of time)

-* Ok, so why do I really believe it is a good architecure:
+Ok, so why do I really believe it is a good architecure:
-** convolutional layer allow to search for the whole image and even in case it is vertically and horizontally translated, or declined.
+* convolutional layer allow to search for the whole image and even in case it is vertically and horizontally translated, or declined.
+* From my point of view I have used a relatively simple network and reduced parameters by grayscaling.
+100 Epochs take around 3 minutes on my laptop which has a GPU but is not really a high-end laptop...
+* my gut feeling says that the combination of a convolutional layer, relu, max-pooling and dropout is very benefitial because it prevents overfitting pretty well and dropouts make the whole network more robust
-** Finally the sharing the weights leads to a drastic reduction of required parameters.
+* The sharing the weights leads to a further drastic reduction of required parameters (also the max-pooling of course)
+* Final statement could be: a simple solution that works fast and with good results of 97% accuracy ;-)

-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+--> the accuracy on training and test set is not really what matters in my opinion.
+The only prove of evidence comes the accuracy of the validation set in case the network has never seen those data before.

 ###Test a Model on New Images